4GeeksAcademy/python-lists-loops-programming-exercises/exercises/10-Find_avg/README.md

 # 📝Instructions
-1. Calculate the average value of all the items in the list and print it on the console.
+1. Declare a variable with value 0.
-2.
+2. Calculate the average value of all the items in the list and print it on the console.

 # 💡HINT:
 To print the average, you have to add all the values and divide the result